MaskedSyntax/hashprep.xyz/README.md

 **HashPrep** is a **monorepo** project that combines a powerful **backend** and a sleek **frontend** to help users stay on track with their technical interview preparation.
 It allows users to track their progress, bookmark problems, take notes, and create personalized prep plans.

 ---

+## Features

+HashPrep is an open-source, community-driven platform that empowers learners to stay consistent and collaborative in their interview preparation journey.
+It isn’t just a tool — it’s a companion for individuals working through DSA challenges with discipline and support.

+Users can seamlessly manage and track their problem-solving progress, flag problems for revision, and jot down notes to reflect on their thinking.

+Whether you’re self-studying, prepping for a big interview, or sharing a custom list of must-solve problems with people, HashPrep offers a minimal yet powerful environment to grow — one problem at a time.

+---

 ## Project Structure